Manage Experience Pages

-To create a new experience page for a channel, click the blue Add button in the Experience manager's top bar.
+To create a new experience page for a channel, click the blue +Page button in the Experience manager's top bar.

 The New page form appears on the right.

-- Select a Page type (if there is only one type available it is pre-selected for you).
+- Select a Document type (if there is only one type available it is pre-selected for you).

-- Select a Layout template (if there is only one type available it is pre-selected for you).
+- Select a Page layout (if there is only one type available it is pre-selected for you).

 - Select a Page location (pre-selected is the topmost folder that is configured to contain experience pages for the current channel).